AndroidKitKat/WeeChatKit/README.md

-# WeechatKit
+# WeeChatKit

-Beginnings of a Swift framework for Weechat Relay Protocol.
+Beginnings of a Swift framework for WeeChat Relay Protocol.

-This project is in no way affiliated with the Weechat project.
-All rights to the Weechat name and belong to the Weechat project and its contributors at https://weechat.org.
+This project is in no way affiliated with the WeeChat project.
+All rights to the WeeChat name and belong to the WeeChat project and its contributors at https://weechat.org.

 ## Status
 Don't use this yet.
 It's not ready.
 I might not even finish it.